The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 By discovering those who will be early-adopters to the idea of brand advocacy, you can kick-start your employee advocacy program and understand where the gaps are between those who are social hero and those who are social zero.
 Identify where your employees are in their Social Media Maturity journey with our Social Media Impact Quiz.

-In addition to employee advocacy, internal communication also needs to move with the times.
-We live in an age where everyone is used to instantly accessing news and information.
-If we don’t understand something, we ‘google’ it.
-If we want to know more about something, we use review sites, comparison models and so on to do our research.
+Internal communication needs to move with the times.
+We live in an age where everyone is used to instant access to news and information.
+If we don’t understand something, we Google it.
+If we want to know more about something, we use review sites and comparison models to do our research.

 Our employee communication model needs to echo this cultural shift.
-In order to keep your workforce interested and engaged, your internal communications need to be:
+To keep your workforce interested and engaged, your internal communications need to be:

 Social selling is fast replacing more traditional methods of engaging a customer.
 Good content powers social selling and creates expert influence across your audience network.

-Leads developed via employee’s social activity are seven times more likely to convert and customers referred by advocates have a 37% higher retention rate [Sources: IBM and Deloitte].
+Leads developed via an employee’s social activity are 7x more likely to convert and customers referred by advocates have a 37% higher retention rate (Sources: IBM and Deloitte).

-Companies who experience a 12% increase in brand advocacy typically generates twice the increase in revenue growth [Source: National Business Research Institute].
+And companies who experience a 12% increase in brand advocacy typically generate twice the increase in revenue growth (Source: National Business Research Institute).

-It’s the age of the digitally native Millennial and this is changing the way that young up-and-coming talent views an organisation.
+We’ve reached the age of the digitally native millennial.
+This changes how up-and-coming talent view an organisation.

-A massive 88% of major employers say that employee referrals are their number one source of top candidates [Source: Macleod/Clark].
-Combine this with the fact that socially engaged companies are 20% more likely to retain top employees and there’s a fairly compelling argument.
+88% of major employers say that employee referrals are their number one source of top candidates (Source: Macleod/Clark).
+And socially engaged companies are 20% more likely to retain top employees.

-Apart from harnessing the single largest asset they have in terms of influencer marketing, inbound businesses drive better conversion on their website, attract higher quality traffic and reduce their paid media spend.
+Inbound businesses drive better conversions on their website, attract higher quality traffic, and reduce their paid media spend.

-Ultimately, a social advocacy program provides real value for money.
-Despite the fact that only 2-8% of employee social networks currently overlap with brand networks, content shared by employees receives an incredible 8 times more engagement and is shared 24 times more frequently than that which originates with the brand network [Sources: Social Media Today and MSL Group].
+A social advocacy program provides real value for money.
+Despite the fact that only 2-8% of employee social networks currently overlap with brand networks, content shared by employees receives an incredible 8 times more engagement and is shared 24 times more frequently than that which originates with the brand network (Sources: Social Media Today and MSL Group).

-The bottom line is that earned media marketing is increasingly seen as a reliable source of growth.
-Still largely described as ‘free publicity largely from promotional efforts’, earned media will also be attributable to employee advocacy.
+Earned media marketing is increasingly seen as a reliable source of growth.
+Still largely described as 'free publicity largely from promotional efforts', earned media will also be attributable to Employee Advocacy.

-The presence of the internet and our social media culture is a double-edged sword: on the one hand, it is far easier to get your message out but, on the other, the resulting noise is deafening.
-Brands and businesses are competing on a 24-hour stage across multiple channels, using a range of different media.
+The presence of the internet and our social media culture is a double-edged sword: it’s easier to get your message out, but the resulting noise is deafening.
+Brands and businesses compete on a 24-hour stage across multiple channels, using a range of different media.

-Getting the right amount of good quality, authentic and relevant content out there will ensure an earned media approach cuts through the noise of the old-fashioned ways of direct selling.
+Getting the right amount of quality, authentic, and relevant content out there ensures an earned media approach cuts through the noise of the old-fashioned ways of direct selling.

 Here’s a high-level view of what’s in it for them:

-Developing their online professional brand helps them to understand who they are.
-It also means opportunity can come knocking.
-And when their network – customers, vendors, press and partners – respond positively, they build confidence and credibility at the same time.
+Developing their online professional brand helps employees understand who they are.
+It also means opportunities can come knocking.
+And when their network – customers, vendors, press, and partners – respond positively, they build their confidence and credibility.

 By establishing themselves as a go-to person in their industry, they can capitalise on the ability to share knowledge.
-And that’s a two-way street.
-They get to showcase and share what they know and they also get increased opportunities to learn and experience other viewpoints on their specialist topics.
+They get to showcase and share what they know, and they get increased opportunities to learn and experience other viewpoints on their specialist topics.

-Whether it’s generating or attracting new inbound leads, creating the best first impression through their rich and varied digital footprint, or becoming a stand-out connection within their organisation, by meeting people and learning more, they will ultimately create a greater Impact in all areas of their life.
+Whether it’s generating or attracting new inbound leads, creating the best first impression through their rich and varied digital footprint, or becoming a stand-out connection within their organisation, by meeting people and learning more, they’ll create a greater impact in all areas of their lives.

-Scaling advocacy can be difficult if you don't use a tool.
-Employee Advocacy tools are there to structure branded, and non-branded content, into a centralised platform.
-Employees can share this content from the platform.
+Scaling Employee Advocacy programs can be difficult if you don’t use a tool.
+Employee Advocacy tools are there to structure branded, and non-branded, content into a centralised platform where employees can share content from.

-Employee Advocacy tools are a great way to help tailor and streamline the content made available to employees for social sharing.
-It provides peace of mind to both the employee and company that the content is approved.
+An employee Advocacy platform is a great way to tailor and streamline the content available to employees for social sharing.
+Pre-approving the content provides peace of mind to both the employee and company.
 It also provides the company with performance data that can be linked to CRM platforms to track conversion quality.

-There are seven areas in which you need to ensure the tool you choose is fit for purpose.
-Below is a high level checklist:
+There are seven areas where you need to ensure the Employee Advocacy tool you choose is fit for purpose.
+Below is a high-level checklist:

-Questions on interface should reflect three areas: flexibility, accessibility and the overall user experience.
+Questions on interface should reflect: flexibility, accessibility and the overall user experience.

 Consider whether the product is mobile-friendly, available in different languages, has auto-scheduler options and whether it includes any gamification or incentives to promote user engagement.

-You may need sight of workflows for content approval (especially if you are working in a highly regulated industry).
+You may need sight of workflows for content approval (especially if you work in a highly regulated industry).
 You should also understand the processes for archiving and language filtering.

 Finally, don't forget to ask for a reference customer who you can discuss the product with.